dennislee22/dennislee22.github.io/docs/cml/dask.md

 # Dask
 {: .no_toc }

-Dask enhances Python performance using parallel computing.
+Dask is created to enhance Python performance by using distributed computing.
 To do so, Dask offers a list of libraries that mimics the popular data science tools such as numpy and pandas.
 For instance, Dask arrays organize Numpy arrays, break them into chunks to complete the computation process in a parallel fashion.
 As a result, large dataset can be processed using multiple nodes as opposed to the typical single node resource.
 This article describes the behavioural outcome in terms of speed and CPU utilization when using Dask arrays with different chunk sizes.

 The following experiments are carried out using Jupyterlab notebook in Cloudera Machine Learning (CML) on the Kubernetes platform powered by Openshift 4.8 with the hardware specification as described below.
 Here's the [link](https://github.com/dennislee22/machineLearning/blob/master/dask_cml.ipynb) to download the complete notebook.